Endometrial cancer: Classification

 Endometrial cancers may be tumors derived from epithelial cells (carcinomas), mixed epithelial and mesenchymal tumors (carcinosarcomas), or mesenchymal tumors.

-Traditional classification of endometrial carcinomas is based either on clinical and endocrine features (Type I and Type II), or histopathological characteristics (endometrioid, serous, and clear-cell).
+Traditional classification of endometrial carcinomas is based either on clinical and endocrine features (Type I and Type II) or histopathological characteristics (endometrioid, serous, and clear-cell).
 Some tumors are difficult to classify and have features overlapping more than one category.
-High grade endometrioid tumors, in particular, tend to have both type I and type II features.
+High-grade endometrioid tumors, in particular, tend to have both type I and type II features.

 Carcinoma

 The vast majority of endometrial cancers are carcinomas (usually adenocarcinomas), meaning that they originate from the single layer of epithelial cells that line the endometrium and form the endometrial glands.
 There are many microscopic subtypes of endometrial carcinoma, but they are broadly organized into two categories, Type I and Type II, based on clinical features and pathogenesis.
 The two subtypes are genetically distinct.

 Type I endometrial carcinomas occur most commonly before and around the time of menopause.
 In the United States, they are more common in white women, particularly those with a history of endometrial hyperplasia.
 Type I endometrial cancers are often low-grade, minimally invasive into the underlying uterine wall (myometrium), estrogen-dependent, and have a good outcome with treatment.
 Type I carcinomas represent 75–90% of endometrial cancer.

-Type II endometrial carcinomas usually occur in older, post-menopausal people, in the United States are more common in black women, and are not associated with increased exposure to estrogen or a history of endometrial hyperplasia.
+Type II endometrial carcinomas usually occur in older, post-menopausal people.
+In the United States, they are more common in black women and are not associated with increased exposure to estrogen or a history of endometrial hyperplasia.
 Type II endometrial cancers are often high-grade, with deep invasion into the underlying uterine wall (myometrium), are of the serous or clear cell type, and carry a poorer prognosis.
 They can appear to be epithelial ovarian cancer on evaluation of symptoms.
 They tend to present later than Type I tumors and are more aggressive, with a greater risk of relapse and/or metastasis.

 Endometrioid adenocarcinoma

 In endometrioid adenocarcinoma, the cancer cells grow in patterns reminiscent of normal endometrium, with many new glands formed from columnar epithelium with some abnormal nuclei.
-Low-grade endometrioid adenocarcinomas have well differentiated cells, have not invaded the myometrium, and are seen alongside endometrial hyperplasia.
+Low-grade endometrioid adenocarcinomas have well-differentiated cells, have not invaded the myometrium, and are seen alongside endometrial hyperplasia.
 The tumor's glands form very close together, without the stromal tissue that normally separates them.
 Higher-grade endometrioid adenocarcinomas have less well-differentiated cells, have more solid sheets of tumor cells no longer organized into glands, and are associated with an atrophied endometrium.
 There are several subtypes of endometrioid adenocarcinoma with similar prognoses, including villoglandular, secretory, and ciliated cell variants.
 There is also a subtype characterized by squamous differentiation.
 Some endometrioid adenocarcinomas have foci of mucinous carcinoma.

 The genetic mutations most commonly associated with endometrioid adenocarcinoma are in the genes PTEN, a tumor suppressor; PIK3CA, a kinase; KRAS, a GTPase that functions in signal transduction; and CTNNB1, involved in adhesion and cell signaling.
 The CTNNB1 (beta-catenin) gene is most commonly mutated in the squamous subtype of endometrioid adenocarcinoma.